1909–10 Aston Villa F.C. season: FA Cup

-This season saw a straight fight between Villa and Liverpool and they finished well clear of the rest.
-Villa's record included a 15-match run without defeat.
-They built on this to finish five points ahead of Liverpool.
+Players

 The Villa team included centre-forward Harry Hampton and inside-forward Joe Bache.
 In their Villa careers, Hampton scored 213 goals in 338 appearances and Bache 167 in 431.
 Hampton was just 5 ft 8in tall and was a fearless, fast moving player on the field.
 The ever-present outside-right Charlie Wallace also enjoyed a long career at the club, scoring 54 goals in 314 League games.

-This would be Villa's last league title for 71 years, until they won the 1981 title.
-Arsenal finally matched Villa's record of six top division titles in 1948 and exceeded it with their seventh title in 1953.

-There were debuts for Billy Gerrish (55) and Arthur Moss.
+There were debuts for Billy Gerrish (55) and Arthur Moss, while Cocky Hunter became the first Villa player to be ever sent off.